Ministry of Roads commits to implement modernised tolling system

 “Mr Speaker, our roads need fixing.

-We even want to do a lot more and this budget will cater for this,” the then Minister of Finance, Ken Ofori-Atta said when he announced the government’s plans during 2022 budget presentation to Parliament.
+We even want to do a lot more and this budget will cater for this,” the then Minister of Finance, Ken Ofori-Atta, said when he announced the government’s plans during the 2022 budget presentation to Parliament.

 At the time, he described it as part of a comprehensive strategy to enhance infrastructure funding and management.